 - Backlit: LED lights behind the screen that make a canvas for the LCD to create the picture

-- Edge-lit: LED lights sit around the edges of the screen – less effective at creating blacks
+- Edge-lit: LED lights sit around the edges of the screen – normally slimmer than a backlit

 Benefits of watching on LED

 You’ll have more choice when buying an LED TV, with loads of models to suit your budget – and many are much cheaper than OLED.